Nicer error reporting

 No need to panic

 Of course, aborting the program is not the only way to deal with errors.
-Instead of the panic!, we can also easily write return:
+Instead of using panic!, we can just use return:

 fn main() -> Result<(), Box<dyn std::error::Error>> {